COMPANY

 Origin Story

-- The origins and early history of Geek Cruises began with Neil Bauman asking me for extra help on a Perl project, leading to a fateful debugging and karaoke session.
+- The origins and early history of Geek Cruises began with Neil Bauman asking me for extra help on a Perl project, leading to a fateful debugging and Karaoke session.
 See Origin of Geek Cruises and Karaoke with Neil.

 - These origins are also detailed in my video: Karaoke for Fun and Profit.